DeanHazineh/DFlat-tensorflow/readme.md

 # An End-to-End Design Framework for Metasurface-Based Visual Sensors V2.3.0
 `D-Flat` is a forward and inverse design framework for flat optics, specially geared to the design of dielectric metasurfaces for imaging and sensing.
 This package is reviewed in paper https://arxiv.org/abs/2207.14780.
 D-Flat provides users with:
-- A validated, autodifferentiable framework for optical field propagation
+- A validated, autodifferentiable framework for optical field propagation built on TF Keras
 - Pre-trained, efficient neural models to describe the optical response of metasurface cells
+- AD field solver (RCWA) packaged as TF Keras layer automatically set to optimize pre-defined cell types
-- A community driven, maintained framework for rendering and end-to-end design
+- A community driven, maintained framework for rendering and end-to-end design By treating optical layers in the same fashion as standard, TF neural layers, deep learning pipelines can be built to simultaneously optimize optical hardware and ML computational back-ends.

 ## Usage and Documentation:
 For usage and documentation, a readthedocs page is in active development.
 Examples for inverse design are provided in `DFlat/examples/`.
 Additional examples will be provided in the future (we welcome community made examples).